EPF-Ground-Station/VEGA_SRT/README.md

 The mainserver.py script is only meant to run on VEGA's computer, and as such all initialization parameter such as the address of the serial port on which to communicate with the Antenna Pointing Mechanism are filled accordingly.
 The server takes care of the first handshake with incoming TCP connexions from clients, upon which it decides wether or not to accept the connexion.
 In particular, only one client connexion at a time is allowed.

+For more about the server, check the code and the online documentation.

+### The client

+The mainclient.py script can be run from any computer and pops up a launcher from which connexion to the server can be established.
+For now, the connexion is only feasible if the user's computer is connected to the EPFL network, either physically, on EPFL wi-fi or via the VPN.

+Once connexion is established, the main client window pops up, allowing to perform slew, tracking, data acquisition and basic plotting.

+For more about the client, check the code and the online documentation.

+## Command Line mode

+VEGA can also be used in command line, provided the server is not running in order to avoid multiple access to the APM from several users.
+Note this mode can only be used by accessing VEGA's computer via VNC.

+Under Scripts, the python interpreter can be opened by typing "python3" in the command line.
+From there, run "from SRT_inline import *".
+That's all!
+You can now operate VEGA by typing python command from lib_SRT off the fly.

+## Scripting VEGA

+Another utilization of SRT_inline is to import it in a script.
+Under Scripts, examples of such automated observations can be found.
+This feature allows to completely plan a measurement campaign with customized features.
+Future envisioned projects could for instance include a complete, automated of the Milky Way H21 radiations.